DestinationsEurope

 Then during World War II both the church and the tower suffered enormous damage, so what you see now (even though it appears much older) was what they built in the 60s.

 Also, mind the rooster.
-The rooster weather vane on top of the tower is the seventh one it has had in its’ history.
+The rooster weather vane on top of the tower is the seventh one it has had in its history.

 The other six were mostly victims of storms, except the sixth one that fell when the tower collapsed.
-The current one is an exact copy of that last rooster and it was placed there in 1970.
+The current one is an exact copy of that last rooster and was placed there in 1970.

 Lastly, you might wonder why there is only a hand for the hour on the clock.
 Latvian wonder, too.
 It’s a local tradition, basically.
 Clocks only get an hour hand.
 Go figure.